-Phase 2 of the Ryerson University, Brock University, and Young Caregivers Association (YCA) partnership explored the usefulness of a video on emergency planning among young caregives between 12 and 25 years old from both rural and urban communities.
+Phase 2 of the Toronto Metropolitan University (formerly Ryerson University), Brock University, and Young Caregivers Association (YCA) partnership explored the usefulness of a video on emergency planning among young caregives between 12 and 25 years old from both rural and urban communities.
 Phase 2 was conducted with 16 participants and was split between younger (12-17) and older young caregivers (18-25).
 Reports of the findings from the two focus groups can be found by clicking the images below.

 The project team are currently working on their study consisting of three phases.
 Phase 1 of the study began with focus groups with young caregivers between the ages of 12 and 25.
 Its purpose was to identify the needs of young carers in rural communities and how these young caregivers’ needs differed from their urban counterparts.
 The study started pre-COVID-19 and didn’t originally start out to address emergency planning needs, but the team quickly adapted to align with the needs of the young carers during the pandemic.
 Without the Young Caregivers Association actively communicating what they were learning from the young caregivers they served, the team would not have been able to respond as quickly as we did.
 The second phase of the study is going to assess the emergency planning video’s impact on young caregivers and look at ongoing challenges with using YouTube as a knowledge sharing platform.
 Phase 3 is ongoing as well and will give a more detailed exploration of the needs and experiences of young caregivers and their families during COVID-19.
 The team is hoping to gain some insight into how young caregivers are adapting to school and distance education as well as the impact of new programs like the Canada Recovery Caregiving Benefit.